Kimang18/SimplifiedL2RPN/README.md

 There are 4 RL agents implemented in this project: Dataset Aggregation, Advantages Actor-Critic, Deep Q-learning, and Double Deep Q-learning.

-In order the code, first of all, clone this repository.
+In order to use the code, first of all, clone this repository.
 Then install the package requirement with `pip install -r requirements.txt`.
-The create and train another RL agent (also visualizing the power network), please take a look in train_a2c.py, train_dqn.py, and train_ddqn.py.
+To create and train another RL agent (also visualizing the power network), please take a look in train_a2c.py, train_dqn.py, and train_ddqn.py.